iavilela/RNAseq/README.md

 ### Annotation Preparation
 Fasta files containing undesired RNA (rRNA, snRNA, snoRNA, tRNA, rRNA) were obtained from `Ensembl` (rRNA, snRNA and snoRNA), `GtRNAdb` (tRNA) and `NCBI` (rRNA) and concatenated for subsequent mapping of our reads.
 Likewise, a Rattus norvegicus reference genome (Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa.gz)  and a corresponding `.gtf` file (Rattus_norvegicus.Rnor_6.0.104.gtf.gz) were obtained from `Ensembl` for subsequent whole genome mapping and structural information.

-The obtained files (Rnor_r_sno_sn_t_RNA.fa, Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa and Rattus_norvegicus.Rnor_6.0.104.gtf) are in the `data` folder provided here.
+The obtained files (Rnor_r_sno_sn_t_RNA.fa, Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa and Rattus_norvegicus.Rnor_6.0.104.gtf) are in the `data` folder provided here (`.fa` files are procided in zipped form.
+May require unzipping).
 These files are needed for subsequent steps of the project and are assumed to be provided in a subfolder called `annotations` in the project root folder for the next script to work.

 The obtained genome and undesired RNA sequences were indexed using `bowtie`, which generated multiple `.ebwt` files that remain stored in the `annotations` folder.
 These steps are performed in the `prepareIndices.sh` script.